-Following six years of development, British loudspeaker manufacturer Funktion-One has launched Vero – the new, large format touring sound system that promises to re-define audio and operational performance expectations and deliver the next level of tour sound.
+In 2016, loudspeaker manufacturer Funktion-One launched Vero – a new, large format touring sound system that re-defined audio and operational performance expectations to deliver the next level of tour sound.

 Vero began life when Tony Andrews considered the possibility of designing a sound system that configures in a linear array.
 Having spoken of his concerns about the intrinsic sound issues of line-array systems for many years, this may have appeared to some as an unusual step.
 While Andrews recognised the time and manpower benefits of rigging a vertical array, he definitely wasn’t prepared to compromise the audio standards that he and John Newsham have lived and breathed for over 40 years.